Upgrade to remove ads

 🗑

 Dr. Hart says, "For me, the goal of treatment is not to uncover inner conflicts, but to help the client achieve adaptive responses that he or she can control and maintain through self-monitoring."
-Dr. Hart probably considers herself a ________ therapist. show
+Dr. Hart probably considers herself a ________ therapist. behavior

 🗑